-The One Drawing Challenge is finally open for entries, and the excitement is building — who will take home the prizes of $2,500 and an iPad Pro?
-And who will secure a place among the 100 finalists and get themselves featured in the inaugural One Drawing eBook?
-Only time will tell — to put yourself in the running, submit a drawing to the competition before June 28th to take advantage of the early entry discount.
+The One Drawing Challenge is open for entries, and the excitement is building — who will take home the prizes of $2,500 and global publication?
+And who will secure a place among the 100 finalists and get themselves featured in the next edition of “100 Drawings That Tell Stories About Architecture“?
+Only time will tell — to put yourself in the running, submit a drawing to the competition before October 21st:

-Here’s a run-down of the One Drawing Challenge jury this year:
+Here’s a selection of just some of the influential figures on this year’s One Drawing Challenge jury:

 Amanda Ferber is the young architect who founded Architecture Hunter, one of the largest architectural Instagram pages in the world, with over 1.8 million followers.
 She has already worked with Marcio Kogan, one of the greatest Brazilian architects and also with renowned digital platforms.
 She is the ambassador of Morpholio, the Sketching app for Architects and designers and also one of the partners of Arquiforma, a Brazilian platform for students.

 Dallas architect Bob Borson is widely recognized as the blogger behind Life of an Architect — one of the world’s most popular architectural blogs.
 As an emerging voice within the architectural community, he has bridged the gap and engaged multiple generations of architects and architectural enthusiasts by sharing his personal experiences, professional practice tips, and anecdotes on what it’s like to work with and be an architect.